Nitu17-Github/NS-Academy/README.md

 # NS-Academy
-It is Registration form which help to students to fill the form &amp; with the help student can join with me.
-Thanku...
+It is Registration form which help to students to fill the form & with the help of it student can join with me.